NIFTy-PPL/NIFTy/paper/paper.md

 class Forward(jft.Model):
   def __init__(self, correlated_field):
     self._cf = correlated_field
-    # Track a method with which a random input for the model.
+    # Tracks a callable with which the model can be initialized.
 This is not
-    # strictly required but is usually handy when building deep models.
+    # strictly required, but comes in handy when building deep models.
+Note, the
+    # init method (short for "initialization" method) is not to be confused with
+    # the prior, which is always standard Gaussian.
     super().__init__(init=correlated_field.init)

   def __call__(self, x):
     # NOTE, any kind of masking of the output, non-linear and linear
     # transformation could be carried out here.
-Models can also combined and
+Models can also be combined and
     # nested in any way and form.
     return jnp.exp(self._cf(x))